neolutin/test-hashicorp-vault/README.md

 CI/Automation project to create the infrastructure and setup an Hashicorp Vault

 # Manual Setup
+* In Azure:
   * Create Terraform Storage Account (once for all terraform projects)
   * Create specific container (to be done for each project)
   * Register Azure resource providers (Microsoft.Network, Microsoft.Compute, Microsoft.KeyVault...)
-* Create GitHub Secrets
   * Create an AAD App Registration for terraform
     * with delegated Microsoft Graph User.Read
     * with application Microsoft Graph Application.ReadWrite.All & Directory.ReadWrite.All
     * Add it as owner of the subscription
   * Create an AAD App Registration for ansible
+* In GitHub:
+  * Create GitHub Secrets
+  * Protect main branch by adding:
+    * required PR
+    * required status on step prodInfra
+* terraform:
+  * Create at least `staging` & `prod` workspaces

 # Automaticaly done
 * Creation of a linux VM with vault installed in an availability set